wavemaker/docs/learn/on-premise/aws/install-prerequisites.md

 #### StudioWorkspace Instance / AppDeployment Instance

-- No need to do any configurations.The Platform will do it automatically.
+- No need to do any configurations.
+The Platform will do it automatically.

-### The ssh user don't have privileges install/upgrade utility software
+### The ssh user does not have privileges install/upgrade utility software

 #### Platform Instance

-- No need to do any configurations,WME Installer will automatically install required softwares.
+- No need to do any configurations, WME Installer will automatically install the required software.

 #### StudioWorkspace Instance / AppDeployment Instance

-The given ssh user don't have permission to install software Then install below as per operating system.
+The given ssh user does not have permission to install software Then install below as per the operating system.

 - Install  wget